Zolske/recipe-star/README.md

 ![Recipe Star](./docs/images/recipe-star_title.webp)

 The "Recipe Star" is a social media platform which has been designed for its users to share and comment on their favorite recipes.
-The application consists of the React app and an API.
+The application consists of the frontend React app "Recipe Star" and the backend API application "Recipe Star API".
+Both Applications are hosted on "Heroku".

 ![recipe-star mockup](./docs/images/recipe-star_mockup_2.webp)